 Study abroad is a transformative and life changing experience.
 You can live in a multicultural environment, develop meaningful and lifelong connections, get a different perspective on your studies and grow as a person.
 The University of Tartu offers high-quality studies, a modern study environment, exciting student life and an unforgettable experience.
 We welcome you to spend a semester or two in Estonia!

 If you would like to study as an exchange student at the University of Tartu, there should be an agreement between our universities.
 Contact your home university International Office to see if there is agreement between University of Tartu and your home university.
 You can start the application process after your home university has sent a nomination email.
 We will contact all nominated students with further information.

 Please note that the online application form must be filled in after you have been selected by your home university for study abroad at the University of Tartu.
-Follow the instructions given in the online application form or see online application instructions.
+Application system will be opened on October 1.